Uline Arena: Bob Dylan's Greatest Hits cover

 The cover photo for Bob Dylan's Greatest Hits, taken by Rowland Scherman at the Uline Arena.
 The photo won a Grammy Award in 1967.

 Bob Dylan performed at the Washington Coliseum, and the photograph of Dylan on the cover of Bob Dylan's Greatest Hits was taken at a concert at the Coliseum on November 28, 1965.
 The artist's website does not have a set list for that date.

 Life magazine photographer Rowland Scherman and his wife Joan lived nearby and attended the concert.
 Although he was not on duty at the time, he brought his camera and used his press pass to gain access to the backstage area to take a few photos.
 In Encounters With Bob Dylan, Scherman remembers the moment:

 Dylan was in that dirty blue spot, doing some song I can no longer remember.
 I put the 300 mill on him, and I could see the whole thing.
 His hair, his halo, his harp — the three H's.
 So, I went bang, bang, bang, bang — six or seven frames.
 No motor or anything.
 Then, I said, "Thank you very much, I’ll be leaving now."
 I didn’t hang around.
 I just kept thinking, "It doesn’t get any better than this", and went back to watch the rest of the concert.

-Scherman got in touch with Columbia Records art director John Berg, who was dating his sister at the time.
+Scherman got in touch with Columbia Records art director John Berg, who was dating Scherman's sister at the time.
 Berg bought the shot for $300 and, along with Bob Cato, used the photo for the album cover.
 It won the 10th Annual Grammy Award for Best Album Cover, Photography, in 1967.
 The photographer's name was misspelled on the award statuette and remains misspelled on the Grammy Awards website.